Skip to main content

 stk create starter my-starter-name --remote https://github.com/MyGitHubOrg/my-repository

--sgi, --skip-git-initIt will not start a Git repository.
+-sgi, --skip-git-initDoes not initialize a Git repository.

 stk create starter my-starter-name --skip-git-init